Governance and student participation

 Programme management

 Each degree programme or cluster of degree programmes is overseen by a programme director.
 The programme director is responsible for the day-to-day management of their degree programmes, and may be assisted by year heads or co-directors for smaller programmes.
-The programme director chairs the Programme Committee, which meets once per semester.
-Student representatives sit on the Programme Committee.
-Additionally other administrative functions are the responsibility of particular member of staff.

 Student representatives

-As a student you may wish to serve as a student representative (known as the ‘class rep’) for your class and represent students at formal meetings such as the programme board and the SSLC.
+As a student you may wish to serve as a student representative (known as the ‘class rep’) for your class and represent students at formal meetings such as the programme board and the Student Staff Liaison Committee (SSLC).
 Each programme year should have two class reps and a gender balance is desirable.
 The Class Rep is responsible for representing the class on all fora within the university.
 The Students Union provides training for class reps and organises a number of events for class reps annually. programme directors or year heads will facilitate the election of class reps early in Semester One.
 Academic staff have no role in the selection, evaluation or removal of a class rep, this is a matter for the student body.
 Usually the class reps will meet informally with the programme director on a regular basis for information and discussion.
 One formal Student Staff Liaison Committee (SSLC) will take place per semester.
-The Programme Committee meets once per year.

 Student Staff Liaison Committee (SSLC)

 The Student Staff Liaison Committee (SSLC) is a forum for students to discuss issues directly with the Head of Discipline (HoD).
 It is a joint meeting between undergraduates and members of the academic team and the HoD.
 It takes place once per semester.
 The SSLC is an important forum for students to feedback on their positive experiences in the programme to date, raise issues that may need attention, as well as ideas they may have for improvements and enhancements.
 The remit of the SSLC is holistic.
 Minutes of meetings will be recorded for further action.
-Minutes are made available to the Joint Programmes Committee (JPC) for discussion.

 Complaints